The Tomorrow Show: Snyder the sole host again, ratings drop, and cancellation

-With Barrett out, Snyder returned to being the only host from July 6, 1981.
+With Barrett out, Snyder returned to being the only host on July 6, 1981.
 Entertainment reports were eliminated from the show, but the series kept the title Tomorrow Coast to Coast, essentially reverting to one-on-one interviews while retaining the live studio audience and musical guests.

-However, the ratings fell quickly and, by early October 1981, several major NBC affiliates—in Boston, Philadelphia, and Minneapolis—ceased carrying the show.
+However, the ratings fell quickly and, by early October 1981, several major-market NBC affiliates—in Boston (WBZ-TV), Philadelphia (KYW-TV), and Minneapolis–St. Paul (WTCN-TV)—ceased carrying the show.
 Within a month, NBC pulled the plug.

-All told Tomorrow lasted only fourteen months in its 90-minute variety show format and less than a year with the Coast to Coast name.
+All told, Tomorrow lasted only fourteen months in its 90-minute variety show format and less than a year with the Coast to Coast name.
 Among the terms of Carson's 1980 agreement to stay with NBC was that he would gain control of the time slot following The Tonight Show.
-On November 9, 1981, NBC and Carson's production company Carson Productions announced the creation of a new program starring David Letterman, tentatively referred to as The David Letterman Show like the comedian's cancelled morning show, set to premiere in early 1982 in the 12:30 a.m. time slot Monday through Thursday.
+On November 9, 1981, NBC and Carson's production company Carson Productions announced the creation of a new program starring David Letterman, tentatively referred to as The David Letterman Show like the comedian's cancelled morning show, set to premiere in early 1982 in the 12:30 a.m. slot Monday through Thursday.
 Within weeks, the program's name—Late Night with David Letterman—would be announced as well.
-NBC offered Snyder the opportunity to continue as host of Tomorrow in the 1:30 to 2:30 a.m. time slot following Letterman, but the forty-five-year-old broadcaster refused—feeling that 1:30 in the morning is "just too late" for the kind of broadcast he's interested in doing—and the show was cancelled.
-Even after passing on the 1:30 a.m. time slot, there was still a small chance of Snyder remaining with NBC by getting internally re-assigned to the network's news division, however—due to his stock at NBC News being low ever since the unceremonious end of his Prime Time Sunday/Saturday newsmagazine a year earlier in 1980 in addition to the broadcaster reportedly not being on good terms with NBC News president William J. Small—that never came to pass.
+NBC offered Snyder the opportunity to continue as host of Tomorrow in the 1:30 to 2:30 a.m. slot following Letterman, but the 45-year-old broadcaster refused—feeling that 1:30 in the morning is "just too late" for the kind of broadcast he's interested in doing—and the show was cancelled.
+Even after passing on the 1:30 a.m. slot, there was still a small chance of Snyder remaining with NBC by getting internally re-assigned to the network's news division; however—due to his stock at NBC News being low since the unceremonious end of his Prime Time Sunday/Saturday a year earlier and the broadcaster reportedly not being on good terms with NBC News president William J. Small—it never came to pass.
 Instead, NBC ended up releasing Snyder by buying out the rest of his US$600,000 per year contract that ran through September 1982.